dsibal2218/Stock-analysis/README.md

 # Stock-analysis
-In this challenge, we are editing, or refactoring, the analysis we did in class during the VBA module.
-We are going to refactor so that looping through all the data one time in order to collect the same information that you did in the VBA module.
+In this challenge, we are editing, or refactoring, the VBA codes for the analysis we did in class during VBA module.
+We are going to refactor so that we are looping through all the data one time in order to collect the same information that we did in the VBA module.
 Then, we will determine whether refactoring the code successfully made the VBA script run faster.
 Finally, we will present a written analysis that explains the findings.

 ## Analysis requirements and work detail:
 1. Create a tickerIndex and set to zero